 Whilst having studied GCSE Further Mathematics is undoubtedly a benefit for those who wish to pursue AS or A Level Mathematics in the Sixth Form, it is not essential.
 As such, the GCSE Further Mathematics course is only designed for those expected to achieve Grades 7, 8 or 9 in GCSE Mathematics and so only Grades 9 to 5 are available, meaning that effectively it is deemed to be a Higher Tier entry only subject.
 It offers the opportunity for stretch and challenge that builds on the GCSE Mathematics curriculum, with an emphasis on higher order technical proficiency, rigorous argument and problem-solving skills.
-The course currently being studied is a new specification that was first examined in Summer 2020, although the cancellation of examinations in 2020 and 2021 means that no student has yet sat any live papers.
+The course currently being studied is a new specification that was first examined in Summer 2020, although the cancellation of examinations in 2020 and 2021 means that only two year groups of students have yet sat any live papers.
 However, the main purpose of the revisions made to teaching was to bring the course in line with the new GCSE Mathematics that has been taught to students with all examination boards since September 2015 and first examined in Summer 2017.
 There are six main content areas for the revised GCSE Further Mathematics syllabus:-

-(1) Number
+- (1) Number

-(4) Calculus

 - (2) Algebra

 - (3) Co-ordinate Geometry (2 dimensions only)

+- (4) Calculus

 - (5) Matrix Transformations

 - (6) Geometry